Join our Mailing List and stay up to date on News, Events, and Camp Updates from Camp Moo Gung Hwa!

 Our Mission

-Camp Moo Gung Hwa (TIN# 80-0594911) is a day camp designed to enhance adopted Korean-American children’s knowledge of Korean culture and to promote their self-esteem.
+CMGHCamp Moo Gung Hwa (TIN# 80-0594911) is a day camp designed to enhance adopted Korean-American children’s knowledge of Korean culture and to promote their self-esteem held annually in Raleigh, North Carolina.
 Classes and activities are taught by members of the Korean community and adult adoptees, and include history, language, literature, dance, Tae Kwon Do, music, cooking, arts, and crafts.
 Introducing the children to their native culture helps them build a sense of identity and encourages healthy self-esteem.

 Our History